 Pascal Katana and Jeremiah Murimi who have just completed their 5 years degree from the University of Nairobi, coincidentally completed work on their version also the week of Nokia launching the charger locally.

 The students have initiated the legal war and the case is before Judge Muga Apondi accusing Nokia of unauthorised exploitation of their innovation for commercial gain.
 Pascal Katana and Jeremiah Murimi are being represented by Ombati Omwanza and the hearing of the case is set to start on October 25th.

 Pascal and Murimi filed the patent application on August 17th 2009 and it is still pending at Kenya Industrial Property Institute.
-Lawyer Omwanza told the court, “The defendant being a large scale company is using its dominant position in wrongfully depriving the plaintiff from their innovation and skills”.
-The students innovation is known as smart charger and cannot fairly compete with the Nokia product.
+Lawyer Omwanza told the court, “The defendant being a large scale company is using its dominant position in wrongfully depriving the plaintiff of their innovation and skills”.
+The student’s innovation is known as a smart charger and cannot fairly compete with the Nokia product.

 “They can launch it in Tanzania or Uganda, we will not complain.
 But choosing Kenya as their launch destination is to spite us,” said Murimi

 Kipi Senior patent examiner John Maina said the phone maker could have a case to answer when Katana and Murimi acquire their patent certificate.
 He maintained that when the certificate is released, Nokia will have infringed on intellectual property and could be liable for damages.